status-im/eth-rpc-proxy/nginx-proxy/README.md

 The nginx RPC proxy handles requests through the following process:

-1. Receives HTTP POST requests with chain/network in the URL path (format: `/chain/network`)
+1. Receives HTTP POST requests with chain/network in the URL path:
+   - Format 1: `/chain/network` - uses any available provider with failover across all providers
+   - Format 2: `/chain/network/provider_type` - uses providers of the specified type with failover between instances of that type
 2. Validates the chain/network format
 3. Looks up available providers for the requested chain/network combination
+4. For requests without provider_type:
-4. Attempts to forward the request to the first available provider
+   - Attempts to forward the request to each available provider in sequence
-5. If the provider fails, automatically tries the next provider in the list
+   - Returns the first successful response
+   - If all providers fail, returns a 502 error
+5. For requests with provider_type:
+   - Finds all providers matching the requested type
+   - Attempts to forward the request to each matching provider in sequence
-6. Returns the successful provider's response to the client
+   - Returns the first successful response
+   - If no matching providers found, returns a 404 error
-7. If all providers fail, returns an error response
+   - If all matching providers fail, returns a 502 error
-8. Periodically reloads provider configuration to maintain up-to-date provider lists
+6. Periodically reloads provider configuration to maintain up-to-date provider lists

 ## Local Development